Floods ravage northeastern India, killing at least 12

 Also in Arunachal Pradesh, a 36-year-old woman was swept away and three other people were killed when their car skidded and fell into a gorge.
 Six others were killed in neighboring Assam state.

-“My appeal to people is to be on alert and those living in lowlands may move to safer higher grounds,” said Pema Khandu, chief minister of Arunachal Pradesh, the state closest to China’s Tibet region.
+“My appeal to people is to be on alert and those living in lowlands should move to safer higher grounds,” said Pema Khandu, chief minister of Arunachal Pradesh, the state closest to China’s Tibet region.

-“We have put the entire disaster management agencies besides the police and the paramilitary on alert and have issued an advisory to the people not to travel unless required in unavoidable situations,” Bamang Felix, Arunachal Pradesh’s home minister, said by phone from the state’s capital, Itanagar.
+Arunachal Pradesh’s home minister, Bamang Felix, said disaster management agencies as well as police and paramilitary officers have been put on alert, and residents have been advised to avoid unnecessary travel.

-Assam’s State Disaster Response Authority said nearly 900,000 people spread over 21 of the state’s 33 districts have had their homes submerged.
+Assam’s State Disaster Response Authority said around 900,000 people spread over 21 of the state’s 33 districts have had their homes submerged.
 Several thousands are living in government-run relief camps in the state.

 Elsewhere in Assam, Kaziranga National Park, home to the endangered one-horn rhinoceros, has been flooded.
 The park is located 225 kilometers (140 miles) east of Gauhati, the state capital.